SelvaRey Cacao Rum 35% Alc/Vol., available in 750ml

 The strain of yeast used is a very important and underrated component of what goes into the taste of rum.
-Stressed yeast, when the alcoholic content is too high or the mash is too hot or the molasses lacks nutrients, releases nasty flavors.
+Stressed yeast, when the alcoholic content is too high, the mash is too hot, or the molasses lacks nutrients, releases nasty flavors.

 SelvaRey uses four copper column stills built in 1922 by American Copper & Brass Works, which impart a soft, subtly citrus flavor.
 They also heat to a higher temperature than steel and thus eliminate impurities without needing to over distill.
 They had to be adapted to the environment and Don Pancho’s method.
 There are no other stills in the world like these.

-The raw distillate or aguardiente is transferred to American White oak barrels, which were previously used to age bourbon.
-Through the magical interaction with the wood the aguardiente mellows into rum and acquires its creamy notes of vanilla and caramel.
+The raw distillate, or aguardiente, is transferred to American White oak barrels, which were previously used to age bourbon.
+Through the magical interaction with the wood, the aguardiente mellows into rum and acquires creamy notes of vanilla and caramel.

 Water is added to bring SelvaRey White down to 40% ABV and Selvarey Cacao to 35% ABV.
 Panama is famous for having the purest water in Latin America.
 Its pristine crispiness has garnered it the nickname “The Champagne of the Chagres”.